Álvaro Noboa: Personal life and education

-His biography portrayed him as the best student in high school, both at the San José La Salle Catholic School in Guayaquil as well as the Institut Le Rosey in Switzerland.
-He entered the Guayaquil State University and he graduated as a lawyer.
-He also took Business Administration courses at the American Management Association in New York.
-He is trilingual. Álvaro decided to pursue his professional career in the business field as a successful entrepreneur.
+Noboa attended San José La Salle Catholic School in Guayaquil as well as the Institut Le Rosey in Switzerland.
+He entered the University of Guayaquil, graduating with a legal degree.
+He also studied business administration at the American Management Association in New York.
+He is trilingual.
+Noboa decided to pursue his professional career in the business field as an entrepreneur.

 His sister is business executive Isabel Noboa.
 Noboa's brother-in-law, Omar Quintana, was president of the C.S.
 Emelec football club and served as the former President of National Congress of Ecuador in 2005.
+His son Daniel Noboa Azin has been the president since November, 2023 after winning the 2023 Ecuadorian general election.

 Business life

 Family business, inheritance and litigation

 The estate of Álvaro Noboa's late father, Luis Noboa Naranjo, the founder of the family's banana business, was the subject of protracted litigation.
 According to Forbes magazine, Luis Noboa's heirs spent $20 million in legal fees culminating in a ruling by a British court: "In November 2002 a London judge found that Álvaro rightfully owned a 49% stake in Fruit Shippers Ltd., the holding company for the family business.
 That stake is worth $300 million, we estimate.
 Noboa, who has made our billionaire's list previously, claims his assets are worth at least $1 billion.
-'It was a full victory,' Noboa said.
+'It was a full victory', Noboa said."